chestnyh/trading-assist/_docs/features/1-sign-up-process.md

 - On page reload, data from localStorage is restored to application state

 **Validation Flow:**
-- When "Next" button is pressed, all form fields are validated using the shared validation library on client side
+- When "Next" button is pressed, all form fields are validated using the api-client library on client side
-- Validation rules are applied according to the shared validation library specifications
+- Validation rules are applied according to the api-client library specifications

 **Validation Success:**
 - If all fields pass validation